 - Choose dietary carbohydrates that are higher in fiber and less refined to better manage your blood glucose levels.

 - Keep stress under control as it may cause your blood glucose to rise.
+Staying calm is one of the ways to lower blood sugar.

 - In case you fall sick, make sure to consult with your healthcare professional to have a plan in place.